Avishek-03/Airbnb_EDA/README.md

 calculated_host_listings_count(int64)- It shows the count of listings per host.

 availability_365(int64) - It indicates for how many days the Airbnb is available in a year.

+# Solution to Business Objective

+As per the current scenario, people usually prefer to go for an entire home because they prefer to put their privacy .
+So we should try investing more in renting big properties.

+Also, we can say that for most of the neighborhood group, private and shared room types have somewhat similar average prices so it may be the case that people would prefer to stay in the private room category than the shared one so we should either try reducing the price of the shared room or increase the price of private room types.

+We also got to know that some neighborhood groups were dense with properties whereas some had few properties i.e. were scattered which in turn led to a limit of choices for people to make before booking in a particular area, so we should also focus on including more properties there.

+Through this type of analysis, we can help ourselves to make the decision wisely which is helpful to us in terms of quality and user-friendly experience.